Sections Of This Article:

 Franck Muller‘s Vanguard Skeleton Cubic is a striking representation of Cubist influence.
 The watch features a skeletonized dial with angular, geometric bridges and a tonneau-shaped case.
 The overlapping and intersecting elements evoke the fragmented nature of Cubist art, creating a timepiece that is both avant-garde and visually captivating.

-The Cartier Crash Radieuse draws inspiration from the distorted and unconventional shapes characteristic of Cubism.
+The Cartier Crash Radieuse draws inspiration from the distorted and unconventional shapes characteristic of Cubism (as well as having a surrealist influence).
 The asymmetrical case and dial design, resembling a melting or deconstructed form, pay homage to the experimental spirit of the art movement.

 The Urwerk UR-105 TA Clockwork Orange is a futuristic timepiece influenced by Cubist aesthetics.
 The angular case and exposed mechanics on the dial create a sense of three-dimensional depth, reminiscent of Cubist paintings that portray multiple perspectives simultaneously.
 Urwerk’s approach to watchmaking embraces the unconventional, mirroring the principles of Cubism.